-Arsenic Alert: Since writing the information above and below, the news has been full of information about the fact that there is arsenic in rice at levels that are dangerous to our health.
+Arsenic Alert: Some years ago, the news was full of information about the fact that there is arsenic in rice at levels that were dangerous to our health.
 Unfortunately, this news is true.
+At this 2018 update, I'm not sure of the current status, but would imagine caution is still needed.
 Others have taken the time to write in detail about this, and links to their articles follow.
 In the meantime, this is what I am doing to help reduce the possibility of ingesting too much arsenic.
 Once again it appears pesticides play into this, in particular the pesticides that were used in the past in growing cotton...so rice in the US grown in areas that used to grow cotton seem to have higher levels.
 Again, read the links I will provide for you shortly.

 - I am not eating brown rice until more information about it's safety is available, as brown rice seems to have more arsenic in it than white